Solar in Boston, MA: 2026 Cost, Savings & Payback

 Does Boston have net metering?

-Is solar worth it in Boston, MA?
+Is solar worth it in Boston, MA in 2026?